learn-co-curriculum/swift-openSource-reading/README.md

 Although we title it as an introductory course, this will be challenging.

-Here are the units available to you know:
+Here are the units available to you now:

 * Introduction
 * Basics